-I was fearful when I went to the doctor, but the news was good-I continued to be symptom-free of cancer.
+continued to be symptom-free of cancer.
 This was encouraging, but in my heart I knew it would be five years before I could say I was cured.
 Knowing that I could be symptomatic at any time caused me some anxiety, but I was determined not to feel victimized.
-Life was too rich for me to succumb to self-pity.
+Life was too rich for me to succumb to selfpity.

-As always after a visit with the Wizard, I had much to think about.
-He had taken the distinction between a manager and a leader a step further for me.
-He was now talking about spirit or qualitative energy.
-I had never talked about this, but now I saw that spirit was always implicitly present.
-It's true we don't give this the attention it deserves.
+As always, after a visit with the Wizard, I had much to think about.
+The Wizard had taken the distinction between a manager and a leader a step further for me.
+He was now talking about spirit, or qualitative energy.
+I had never thought about this, but now I saw that spirit was always implicitly present.
+It's true, we don't give this the attention it deserves.
 What we see is explicit, but the Wizard said that this was only an outcome of spirit.

-I had always been a number cruncher in business-and I thought I knew what it took to reach those numbers but this whole spirit dimension was new to me.
-I had recently launched a quality program at work with an emphasis on products and processes.
+I had always been a number cruncher in business, and I thought I knew what it took to reach those numbers, but spirit has added a whole new dimension.
+Recently I had launched a quality program with an emphasis on products and processes.
 I now realized that these products were no better than the spirit that gave rise to them.
-The human spirit was truly the source of quality.
+The human spirit was truly the source of quality products.
 I concluded that I had done a reasonably good job with the material side of my business, but I had undervalued the human spirit of my associates-and myself, too.
 I was intrigued with the idea that leaders spiritualize an organization.
 I had already seen significant changes in the spirit of my staff as I changed my behavior.
 But I was the leader and I had a lot more work to do on myself.
 I also saw how the same principles extended to my personal life, my health, and my family.
-I hungered for spirit to energize me in all areas of my life.
+I longed for spirit to energize me in all areas of my life.